noahlevenson/stealing-ur-feelings/readme.md

 **Stay tuned for announcements about future festival exhibitions and our internet premiere.**

-*Stealing Ur Feelings* is supported by a $50,000 grant from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.
+*Stealing Ur Feelings* is supported by a $50,000 prize from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.

 This project began life as an application for Mozilla's 2018 [awards for art and advocacy exploring artificial intelligence](https://blog.mozilla.org/blog/2018/06/04/mozilla-announces-225000-for-art-and-advocacy-exploring-artificial-intelligence/). **This repository is an open workspace.** Check back often for updates!
 <br/><br/>